Travel Guides

 Necessary Vaccinations

 The last kind of souvenir you want to bring home with you is an illness.
-Before you hop on that plane - ideally months before -, check-in that you're up-to-date on your standard vaccinations.
-Additionally, some countries require specific vaccinations for entry to help prevent the spread across borders.
+Before you hop on that plane - ideally months before -check-in that you're up-to-date on your standard vaccinations.
+Additionally, some countries require specific health safety measures like vaccinations for entry to help prevent the spread across borders.

 General Recommendations

 The COVID-19 pandemic has emphasized the importance of staying current with vaccinations.
 The mask and vaccine requirements continue to be ever-changing and vary from country to country.
-European countries may still require proof of vaccination for entry, so be prudent and research your destination's policy before boarding.
+Currently, European countries do not require proof of vaccination or any restrictions for entry.
+However, you must be prudent and research your destination's policy before boarding.

 Region-Specific Vaccines: